mikepenzin/GreetrJS/README.md

 As part of JS course, we need to learn the jQuery code base structure and to build library using similar methods.

-So, this specific project isn't a biggest or sharpest library ever, but it's a great boilerplate in order to build good, safe and usable standalone library or jQuery plugin.
+So, this specific project isn't a biggest library ever, but it's a great boilerplate in order to build good, safe and usable standalone library or jQuery plugin.

 ##// Initialization